jamesquinlan/dsc-techstack/topics/latex.md

 ## What is LaTeX?

 LaTeX (pronounced LAY-tek or LAH-tek) is a tool for creating documents with a professional appearance.
 It is based on the premise that you should just concentrate on the content of your text and that the computer will handle the formatting.
-Rather of spacing out text on a page to control formatting, as in Microsoft Word or LibreOffice Writer, users can simply type plain text and let LaTeX handle the rest.
+Instead of spacing out text on a page to control formatting, as in Microsoft Word or LibreOffice Writer, users can simply type plain text and let LaTeX handle the rest.
 Why learn LaTeX?

-LaTeX is used to create scientific documents, books, and a variety of other types of publications.
+LaTeX is used to create scientific documents, books, and various other types of publications.
 Tables, figures, mathematics, a table of contents, referencing, and constructing bibliographies are all simple to incorporate, maintaining a uniform layout across all sections.

-LaTeX isolates the content of the document from its style (much the same as html and css).
+LaTeX isolates the content of the document from its style (much the same as HTML and CSS).
 As a result, a style template can be built that standardizes the look of documents from that class.
 From resumes to slideshows, there are hundreds of options to choose from.

 Writing your first piece of LaTeX
 The first step is to create a new LaTeX project.
-You can do this on your own computer by creating a new .tex file, or else you can start a new project in Overleaf.
+You can do this on your computer by creating a new .tex file or starting a new project in Overleaf.
 Let's start with the simplest working example:

 ```
 \documentclass{article}

 \begin{document}
 First document.
-This is a simple example, with no
+This is a simple example with no
 extra parameters or packages included.
 \end{document}
 ```

 By indenting the first line of the paragraph, LaTeX has already taken care of a bit of formatting.
-Next, let us take a closer look at each component of our code.
+Next, let us look at each component of our code.

-The first line of code declares the type of document, known as the class.
+The first line of code declares the type of document, the class.
 The class controls the overall appearance of the document.
-Different documents will require different classes i.e., a CV/resume will require a different class than a scientific paper.
+Different documents will require different classes, i.e., a CV/resume will require a different class than a scientific paper.
 In this case, the class is an article, the simplest and most common LaTeX class.
 Other documents you may be working on may require different classes, such as books or reports.

 After this, you write the content of our document, enclosed inside the \begin{document} and \end{document} tags.
 This is known as the body of the document.
-You can start writing here and make changes to the text if you wish.
-To see the result of these changes in the PDF, you have to compile the document.
+You can start writing here and change the text if you wish.
+You have to compile the document to see the result of these changes in the PDF.
 To do this in Overleaf, hit Recompile.
 (You can also set your project to automatically recompile when you edit your files by clicking on the small arrow next to the 'Recompile button and set 'Auto Compile to 'On.)

-If you use a basic text editor such as gedit, emacs, vim, sublime, notepad etc., you will have to compile the document manually.
-To do this, simply run pdfLaTeX <your document> in your computers terminal/command line.
+If you use a basic text editor such as gedit, emacs, vim, sublime, notepad, etc., you will have to compile the document manually.
+Run pdfLaTeX <your document> in your computer's terminal/command line to do this.
 See here for more information on how to do this.

-If you are using a dedicated LaTeX editor such as TeXmaker or TeXworks, simply hit the Recompile button.
-Consult the documentation of the program if you are unsure of where this is.
+If you use a dedicated LaTeX editor like TeXmaker or TeXworks, hit the Recompile button.
+Consult the program documentation if you are unsure where this is.

 Now that you have learned how to add content to our document, the next step is to give it a title.
 To do this, we must talk briefly about the preamble.

 ## The preamble of a document
-In the previous example, the text was entered after the \begin{document} command.
+The text was entered after the \begin{document} command in the previous example.
 Everything in your .tex file before this point is called the preamble.
 In the preamble, you define the type of document you are writing, the language you are writing in, the packages you would like to use (more on this later), and several other elements.
 For instance, a standard document preamble would look like this: